-- 0% for one year for vacant land being developed into a private (for non-commercial purposes) - 0.05% for 3 years for land being developed into housing (for commercial sale)

-0.05% for 5 years for non-performing assets owned by financial institutions
+- 0% for one year for vacant land being developed into a private (for noncommercial purposes); - 0.05% for three years for land being developed into housing (for commercial sale); and - 0.05% for five years for non-performing assets owned by financial institutions.

-Tax base during transitional period
+Tax base during the transitional period

-To minimize the burden on taxpayers during a 2-year transition period after taking effect (2020 to 2022) the Act provides tax relaxation for property that has historically been subject to property taxes prior to 2020.
-If the assessed tax is higher than the property tax liable for tax year 2019, the new Act allows taxpayers to pay the property tax paid in 2019 plus a portion of the higher tax differential for each year instead of the new higher rate.
+To minimize the burden on taxpayers during the two-year transition period after taking effect (2020 to 2022), the Act provided a tax relaxation for property that had historically been subject to property taxes prior to 2020.
+If the assessed tax under the new Act is higher than the property tax for tax year 2019, the new Act allows taxpayers to pay the 2019 property tax plus a portion of the difference between the tax due in 2019 and the tax due under the land and buildings tax.

-Year Actual Tax Due 2020 Property tax due in 2019 plus 25% of the total portion of the additional tax 2021 Property tax due in 2019 plus 50% of the total portion of the additional tax 2022 Property tax due in 2019 plus 75% of the total portion of the additional tax 2023 Paid full amount of the assessed tax
+Year Actual Tax Due 2020 Property tax due in 2019 plus 25% of the total portion of the additional tax 2021 Property tax due in 2019 plus 50% of the total portion of the additional tax 2022 Property tax due in 2019 plus 75% of the total portion of the additional tax 2023 Full amount of the assessed tax